open-feature/open-feature-operator/README.md

 When wishing to leverage feature flagging within the local pod, the following steps are required:

-1. Create a new feature flag custom resource e.g.
+1. Create a new feature flag custom resource.

+_See [here](config/samples/crds/custom_provider.yaml) for additional custom resource parameters_

 ```
 apiVersion: core.openfeature.dev/v1alpha1